in Southern Arizona

 Even in the lowest desert landscapes, you may not want to shade your entire yard.
 If you have a vegetable garden, casting too much shade on it will cause your tomatoes to fruit less than they could (or not at all).
 You may want to grow a butterfly garden—many of the best choices for butterflies require full sun.
 You may also want to utilize the shade of your tree on your house to help decrease your summer cooling bills.

 It is helpful to know that the sun tends to the south, especially in the winter.
-In the wintertime, the sun can be almost directly overhead.
+In the summertime, the sun can be almost directly overhead.
 But the north side of any object (tree, house, etc) will be the shadiest side.
-The southern sides of objects will be the hottest and sunniest.
-You may have a wall on the south end of your property—the north side of it (your side) will be shady, especially in the winter.
-On the north end of your property, the south-facing wall will be like an oven in the summer, and still warm in the winter.
+The southern sides of objects will generally be the hottest and sunniest.
+You may have a brick wall on the south end of your property: the north side of it (your side) will be shady, especially in the winter.
+On the north end of your property, the south-facing wall will be like an oven in the summer, but in the winter that same tendency to collect warmth might be welcome.

 After considering how the sun moves over your landscape, then you may know where you want shade.
 You may want to shade a south-facing wall.
 You may want to block out the neighbor’s view into your private area.
 You may want to shade your home in the summer, but not in the winter.
 Whatever your needs are, you can then make educated decisions about what trees you plant.
 You could select a deciduous tree just to the south of your house so it shades it in the summer but lets the sun in during wintertime.
 You may choose a wide-canopied tree to block your neighbor’s view.
 You might want a series of short trees on that south wall to keep them from radiating heat back into your yard.